 Expertise Co-ordinators are not only highly knowledgeable about the statutory requirements of the Acts, but also about the operations of their institutions.
 A Co-ordinator must know the types of records held by the institution, how they are organized, and where they can be located.
 This records management expertise puts the Co-ordinator in a position to assist in the operation of the institution's records management system.
 Knowledge in this area, as well as expertise in applying the statute to individual requests, is essential for a Co-ordinator in providing quality customer service and ensuring that the organization meets the 30-day statutory response time requirement for access requests.
 Management's Commitment While a personal commitment to the principles of the Acts is important, Co-ordinators by themselves cannot ensure compliance with the Acts.
 It is essential that a Co-ordinator has the support and commitment of the institution, starting at the top, and extending throughout the senior management and program-delivery structure.
 Generally, it is the program staff who create the records and store them who will subsequently search for them in response to an access request.
 It is important that the roles and relationships between Co-ordinators and key program area officials are clearly understood, and that processes are in place to ensure that statutory rights are respected and obligations met.

 Resources The Co-ordinator's Office is, in most cases, the primary point of contact for members of the public seeking access to information.
 To ensure the effective administration of the access to information program, including quality customer service, prompt response times, and efficient processing of requests and appeals, it is vital that Co-ordinators are provided with adequate staff support.
 Decision Making A centralized decision-making structure focused in the Co-ordinator's Office holds many advantages.
 As the experts in access to information issues, Co-ordinators with delegated decision-making authority under the Acts are in the best position to apply the law in response to individual requests.
 Centralized decision-making also clearly focuses accountability for adherence to time standards, and helps to ensure consistency in the application of the statute.
 Institutions which have not delegated decision-making authority to the Co-ordinator have a further responsibility to ensure that processes are in place to ensure that the extra levels of review required to respond to requests do not compromise the statutory response times.
 Education Providing staff with ongoing access and privacy education and training is an important area of responsibility for Co-ordinators.
 Reinforcing the importance of the underlying value of open government, as well as statutory interpretations and technical requirements of the access to information scheme, are essential to an effective access to information program.
 This role takes on particular importance in institutions that have not delegated decision-making authority to their Co-ordinator.
-Access Practices To assist senior managers and Co-ordinators alike, the Office of the Information and Privacy Commissioner has published a number of Practices on specific matters relating to requests for information and the appeal process.
-These Practices have been divided into three groups and numbered accordingly for ease of use: Access Overview, Access Request Stage, and Access Appeal Stage.
-An index and copies of these Practices are enclosed with this Backgrounder.
-Additional copies of the Backgrounder and the Practices can be obtained from the IPC website (www.ipc.on.ca) or by contacting the Commissioner's Office.
-Our Thanks The IPC would like to give a special thanks to Chris Berzins, Freedom of Information and Privacy Co-ordinator for the Ministry of Labour, for working with us to identify best practices for the operation of a Co-ordinator's Office, and for his valuable input into this Backgrounder.
+Access Practices To assist senior managers and Co-ordinators alike, the Office of the Information and Privacy Commissioner (IPC) has published a number of Practices on specific matters relating to requests for information and the appeal process.
+Copies of the Practices are available within the IPC's Tool Kit for Privacy and Access staff, and also on the IPC website (www.ipc.on.ca).